pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-29-essaouira.md

 image: "IMG_8673.jpg"
 author: "Pieter Jan"
 gpx: ""
-summary: "The town of Essaouira leaves us with mixed feelings."
+summary: "The town of Essaouira leaves the Vite & Rêves crew with mixed feelings."
 ---

 `At: Essaouira, Morocco`